max-gross/max-gross.github.io/aboutme.md

   - "/img/mx_pepper.jpg" : "Puerto Vallarta, MX (2017)"
 ---

 Originally from the Philadelphia area, I graduated from the University of Maryland in 2014 with a Bachelor of Science in mathematics and a Bachelor of Arts in economics.
-I continued studying economics at the University of Michigan the following fall and will complete my Ph.D. in Winter 2020.
-After graduate school, I am thrilled to join [Mathematica](https://www.mathematica.org/) as a Human Services Researcher.
+I continued studying economics at the University of Michigan the following fall and completed my Ph.D. in March 2020.
+I am thrilled to join [Mathematica](https://www.mathematica.org/) as a researcher in Summer 2020.

 I am an applied microeconomist whose research is motivated by improving the lives of historically underserved children.
 With a focus on labor economics and the economics of education, I use large administrative data and quasi-experimental methods to engage with public policy.
 I am happy to be affiliated with the [Education Policy Initiative](http://www.edpolicy.umich.edu/) and [Youth Policy Lab](http://youthpolicylab.umich.edu/) at the University of Michigan.